renatus777rr/legacychat/README.md

 # legacychat
 A just.... chat in old legacy style.

-Install: Just run Setup.exe that u downloaded from releases.
-Also to run the client, first u need run from the main folder of legacy chat file named legacychat_server.exe, to run on router enter ip 127.0.0.1 80. to run public make an public server ip or port and enter it in the command line app.
-After u started server open the client enter ip and port that u entered in server, then sign up and chat! maybe if u on router nobodys there...
-But u can make an public hotspot to chat with ur friends...
+Install(NEW): From update 1.2.0 no installing.
+Run legacychat_server.py that u downloaded and enter: If u want host on router (u need make friend connect to ur hotspot or router to chat with him) enter ip 127.0.0.1, port 80.
+If u want on server, enter the ip of server and port.
+After entering it runs a server.
+Now open client enter ip and port.
+And then chat with someone.

 Open-Source code is available